An Insider’s Guide to Aberdeen

 We all love a bargain and although Aberdeen may have some high end fashion stores, there are also plenty bargains to be had.

-- For household items there are always bargains to be held in Dunelm and the Range, both located on the beach boulevard.
+- For household items there are always bargains in Dunelm and the Range, both located on the beach boulevard.

 - If its clothing that you are after, then Primark and Sports Direct (both on Union Street) always have great deals on a variety of items.